nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 ### Statistics Box
 ChopChop is able to produce statistics based on the food you make! -insert more info cause idk what stats does atm-

+<a name="recipeTiles"></a>
+### Recipe Tiles
+ChopChop is able to show you your recipes in the form of tiles — simply click on a tile to view the detailed information about the selected recipe.

+<a name="ingredientTiles"></a>
+### Ingredient Tiles
+ChopChop is able to show you your ingredients in the form of tiles.
+In each tile, there are 5 components:

+1. The `Index` shows the index of the ingredient for easier referencing.
+2. The `Expiry Date` of the ingredient.
+3. The `Quantity` of the ingredient.
+4. The `Ingredient Name` of the ingredient.
+5. The `Tags` associated with the ingredient.

 <div style="text-align: center; padding-bottom: 2em">
 <img src="images/ug/recipe_display_description.png" width="95%" /> <br />